-The floating parking protection to the immediate north of the shops works reasonably well, and appears to be having a traffic-calming effect.
-However, the remainder of the route to the roundabout at the Parkway is unprotected and anecdotal experience is that the effective widening of the road by removing parking is allowing higher average speeds - the two "chicane" installations are not sufficient to keep speeds low, and the absence of any segregation means cyclists are left at much higher risk than is acceptable.
-We note that recent CEC traffic surveys have shown average speeds on this road to be higher than the threshold for action on a 20mph limit road.
+The remainder of the route to the roundabout at the Parkway is unprotected and anecdotal experience is that the effective widening of the road by removing parking is allowing higher average speeds - the two "chicane" installations are not sufficiently restrictive to keep speeds low, and the absence of any segregation means cyclists are left at much higher risk than is acceptable.
+We note that recent CEC traffic surveys have shown average speeds on this road to be around 27mph, higher than the threshold for action on a 20mph limit road.
 We therefore strongly urge you to look again at this section and to provide additional segregation or other protection, perhaps by installing further floating parking bays to protect longer sections of the cycle lanes.
 Given that the current floating parking installation does not seem to be impeding bus movement, this should also be acceptable at other locations along this section.

 We note that most side road entrances along this section have been marked to reduce junction "splay" and have had Rosehill defenders placed to enforce this change.
 We welcome this approach, but note that paint only has been left at the northern entrances to the Crescent and Hill.
 This is insufficient to create speed reduction for vehicles crossing the cycle lane on the west side of the Road, and requires work to correct this omission.
 We suspect that some extension of dropped kerb provision may be necessary at these locations - the current drops seem to be poorly placed at quite an acute angle to the pavement "line of travel".
-This investment would be worthwhile regardless of the longer-term plan for the temporary changes.
+This investment would be worthwhile regardless of the longer-term plan for the ETRO installations.